 2. Contact the police to assist with the enforcement of proper library behavior and/or to ensure the safety of an unattended child.

-D. Staff will make a reasonable effort to assure that children leave the Library comfortably and safely at closing time.
+E. At closing, staff will make a reasonable effort to assure that children leave the Library comfortably and safely.
 A minimum of two (2) staff members will remain in the Library if a minor child is in the building after closing.
 If any children remain at the Library fifteen (15) minutes beyond closing, staff will contact the Avon Lake Police Department to ensure safe transport.

 A separate Teacher Loan library card for Avon Lake Public Library will be issued upon request to primary and secondary teachers, pre-school teachers and homeschooling instructors, residing and/or working in Avon Lake.